-Introduce yourself to some of the helpful staff or concierge in each hotel you vacation in.
-Ask them to tell you of common scams and dangers to be aware of locally.
+Introduce yourself to some of the helpful staff or concierge in each of the hotels you vacation in.
+Ask them to tell you about common scams and local dangers to be aware of.

 Dress appropriately.
-I wear a thin diamond wedding band, a watch and take two pairs of earrings...one for day and one for evening.
-Dress understated so as not to be noticed though I know, darlings, we love to dress to the nines!
+I wear a thin diamond wedding band, a watch and take two pairs of earrings… one for the day and one for the evening.
+Dress understated so as not to be noticed, though I know, darlings, we love to dress to the nines!

-As a solo traveler, I strongly suggest staying away from alcohol at night.
+As a solo traveler, I strongly suggest staying away from alcohol at night and carrying pepper spray.

 Be smart.
 Do not go out in the evening alone unless you are with a group or escorted by the hotel to a destination.
 Be sure to secure pick up service while you’re at it.

-I do think it is much harder for a woman to travel alone vs a man, although I've spoken to friends who have traveled solo.
-They truly had a lovely experience!
+I do think it is much harder for a woman to travel alone versus a man, although I’ve spoken to friends who have traveled solo and they truly had a lovely experience!
 They promoted their own personal growth, met interesting people and experienced a new sense of independence.

 I am very fortunate to have “my sidekick” Shelly to share in my adventures.
 Would I travel the world alone?
 I am quite sure I would opt out.
 And that is why I have so much admiration for those women who do.
 Congrats to you!
 And for those of you who want to one day… I tip my hat to you.

 But remember – don’t forget your whistle!